What do Investment Bankers do?

 Determining IPO stock prices can be a tricky business, as the investment bank has to strike a delicate balance in pegging an optimal price that will provide maximum funding for their client company while also attracting a maximum number of investors.
 Price the stock too high and it may fail to attract sufficient investors; price the stock too low and it may fail to provide a sufficient amount of capital.

 When handling bond offerings, investment banks provide client services similar to those for an IPO, and again the key element is pricing which, in the case of bonds, is determined by the interest rate offered.
-Underwriting is a big part of understanding, what do investmen bankers do?
+Underwriting is a big part of understanding what do investment bankers do?

 Investment banks also assist clients in transactions such as mergers and acquisitions (M&A) where one company seeks to acquire another or when a company is offered for sale.
 The company valuations that investment banks produce typically determine what one company is willing to pay for another.